Recycling in Chicago apartments, condos and businesses

-On January 1, Chicago's new and improved Recycling Ordinance went into effect.
-Aimed at apartments and condos that still aren't recycling, the amendments provide the City with more teeth to nudge buildings into compliance.
+Chicago's new and improved Recycling Ordinance went into effect on January 1, 2017.
+Aimed at businesses, apartments, and condos that still aren't recycling, the amendments provide the City with more teeth to nudge buildings into compliance.

 Image courtesy of mybuildingdoesntrecycle.com

-Note: The City of Chicago provides recycling services to apartment and condominiums that have four units or less.
+Note: The City provides recycling services to apartment and condominiums that have four units or less.
 Building owners are responsible for contracting private recycling services for buildings with five or more units.

 What's New in the Ordinance?